 Who is Cameron Lautner from WeCrashed?

-Some of them are based on real-life persons connected to WeWork while some others are fictional versions of real-life persons connected to the same company.
-Lautner is a fictional character that is based on real-life persons connected to WeWork i.e. the two persons that took over as the CEO of WeWork after its CEO, Adam Neumann stepped down.
+WeCrashed featured several characters.
+Some of these characters are fictional, some are based on real-life persons connected to WeWork, while others are fictionalized versions of real-life persons connected to the company.
+Lautner falls into the latter category as he is based on two real-life persons who took over as the CEO of WeWork after CEO Adam Neumann stepped down.

 Is Cameron Lautner from WeCrashed a Real Person?